Dr. Matthew Stampe D.Ac

 matt-lineagev2

 In 2014, to further his deep interest in Oriental medicine, Matthew devoted 4 years toward a degree in Acupuncture and Oriental medicine at Virginia University of Integrative medicine.
 While in the MSOM (Masters of Science in Oriental medicine program), he quickly graduated with a MSA (Masters of Science in Acupuncture) in December 2018 to get into the industry.
-Integrative medicine is both western medicine at the level of a registered nurse combined with Oriental medicine.
-Matt continues to work on the MSOM, Continuing Education units (CEU’s), and Professional Development Awards (PDA, future: PhD) necessary to maintain licensure and profressional growth.
+Integrative medicine is both western medicine close to the level of a registered nurse combined with Oriental medicine.
+Matt completed his Doctorate degree in Acupuncture in Spring 2025.
+Continuing Education units (CEU’s), and Professional Development Activity (PDA) necessary to maintain licensure and professional growth are also studied.

 Matt has taught both public classes in Qigong and Taijiquan (Tai Chi) since 1994, and currently public and didactic classes at Virginia University of Integrative Medicine since 2014.
 As a faculty member Matt has taught Qigong, Tai Chi, Tui-na, Practice Management and Billing, and Acupuncture Microsystems.